Claudia Lawrence

 Image 16: police officers stationed outside Claudia's home (green door)

 In June 2013, North Yorkshire Police announced that they would be opening a new Major Crime Unit which would start operating in October of that year.
-It's function would be to investigate serious crimes, such as murder and rape, but also to review and reopen cold cases.
+It's function would be to investigate serious crimes and to review and reopen cold cases.

-The MCU team started operating by reviewing the information in the Claudia Lawrence casefile, trawling through pages and pages of documentation and completing further forensic testing in Claudia's property, which is still owned by the Lawrence family to this day.
-Technology and forensic testing had advanced in the years since Claudia had disappeared, meaning that evidence which may have previously revealed little information could potentially be tested again.
+The MCU team started operating by reviewing the information in the Claudia Lawrence case, trawling through pages and pages of documentation and completing further forensic testing in Claudia's property, which is still owned by the Lawrence family to this day.
+Technology and forensic testing had advanced in the years since Claudia had disappeared, meaning that evidence which may have previously revealed little information could potentially be tested again to see if anything further could be garnered from individual items.

 With this in mind, the team - led by Detective Dai Malyn - reassessed the data collected by Claudia's mobile phone.
-They were able to obtain data which showed that Claudia had spent a significant amount of time in the Acomb area of York in the weeks leading up to 19th March 2009, giving officers a potential new line of enquiry.
+They obtained data which showed that Claudia had spent a significant amount of time in the Acomb area of York in the weeks leading up to 19th March 2009, giving officers a potential new line of enquiry.

-Police also undertook a fresh investigation of Claudia's car, the Vauxhall Corsa which had been having work completed by a mechanic, and were able to find a cigarette butt.
-Claudia didn't smoke, but did allow her passengers to smoke in the vehicle, and with this information in mind police arranged forensic examination of the item.
-They found fingerprints on the cigarette stub and a male DNA profile, but neither of these produced any leads when run through police databases.
+Police also undertook a fresh investigation of Claudia's car, the Vauxhall Corsa which had been having work completed by a mechanic, and were able to find a cigarette butt from a left-handed smoker.
+Claudia didn't smoke, but did allow her passengers to smoke in the vehicle, and with this information in mind police arranged forensic examination of the item, finding fingerprints and a male DNA profile.
+Police later said: '"all those known to have been in contact with the car assisted the inquiry and are eliminated on the basis of DNA recovery."'

 Image 17: forensics officers heading into Claudia's property